harborhq/r-token/README.md

 ## Contributing

 Contributions are accepted from all walks of life including aliens (especially green ones).
-Just sign [this](https://example.com) to protect our project so that others can use it in their projects with piece of mind.
-Submissions will only be accepted after a Contributor's License Agreement (CLA) has been signed.
+Just sign [Contributor's License Agreement (CLA)](https://cla.github.com/agreement) to protect our project so that others can use it in their projects with piece of mind.
+Submissions will only be accepted after a [Contributor's License Agreement (CLA)](https://cla.github.com/agreement) has been signed.

 ## Collaborators